taiyakihitotsu/ClojureFnPatch/README.md

 ## Status - Done
 * All of tests were done well
-  * which Clojure provide with "maven clean test" are completed.
+  * which Clojure provides with "maven clean test".
 * Checked with repl
   * after "mvn -Plocal -Dmaven.test.skip=true package" -> "java -jar clojure.jar"